 Source: Devin Carroll

 Some would say that’s not fair and I think they have a valid point.
 Why?
 The GPO only applies because of Michael’s profession.
 This is effectively a penalty for public service (what I call the hero’s penalty).
 If he had been an accountant instead of working in education, he would have been eligible to receive the full $2,200 per month.
-(Of course, under those circumstances he would have paid into Social Security during his career as an accountant.)
+If you want to read more about the GPO, I’ve written an article dedicated to the topic at What You Should Know About the Government Pension Offset

 If You Only Qualify for CalSTRS Pension